PlatyPew/Digispark-Duckduino/README.md

 # Disclaimer!
 * I am in no way encourage any malicious use of the payloads provided on this page.
 It is purely for the fun of it.
 I am in no way responsible for any misuse.
-* Everything in this repository is strictly for educational purposes.
-(Aka I don't want to get sues kthnxbye)
+* Everything in this repository is strictly for educational purposes. aka I don't want to get sued kthnxbye

 ## Others:
 Just something I would like to get off my chest.